Some posts contain compensated links. Please read this disclaimer for more info.

 If You Want Authentic Culture

-There are many tour operators who will take you into local villages and let you see the local way of life.
+Many tour operators will take you into local villages and let you see the local way of life.
 If you visit cities and towns, sure you’ll see some of it, but it’s usually touched by modern life and changed a little.
 If you want to see how people live off the land, focus all their time and energy on family, and value communities, you have to visit a local village.
 The food is also amazing!

 The good news is that there are many villages close to the main tourist resorts on the south coast, so this is something you can do if you hire a car too.
 Turkish people by nature are very welcoming, and hospitality is high up on their list.
 If you meet a local family and they invite you to their home, you’re more than blessed in terms of the culinary delights that will come your way too!